moda20/flutter_media_notification/README.md

 `MediaNotification.setTitle(TitleString);` must take a String argument will change the title on the notification to the given string

+`MediaNotification.setStatusIcon(IconString);` must take a String argument will change the icon on the Statusbar to the given string
+ *IconString argument must be the path to the icon in the `res` folder. i.e : `"drawable/baseline_play_arrow_black_48"`

 #### Extra Listeners

 The following listeners can be used to listen on the different control buttons when tapped